yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 > [!note] 结果与反思（Result & Reflection）
 >
 > The expected outcome of this approach would be **that seniors become more independent and connected to the digital world, while young people develop patience, communication skills, and a deeper appreciation for older generations**.
->
-> What makes this solution particularly effective is that **it transforms the "burden" of an aging society into an opportunity for mutual learning and support.
-Instead of just providing care, we're creating a system where both generations benefit and contribute**.
-Through this experience, I would learn **that meaningful work comes from solving real social problems while using your unique talents**, which demonstrates **how individual careers can contribute to broader social harmony and progress**.

 <h2 id="topic_12"></h2>